wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.12 : 28/09/2010 =
+- Fixed cron code which sometimes invalidated sessions
+- Added facebook.com to the list of image sources to be stripped as FB dont support posting images from their own CDN in wall posts
+- fb root div tag handling code fixed
+- html stripping code for title text tightended up
+- Minor tweaks to diagnostic code to add more details
+- Changes to cron code to make it more robust when fetching information

 = Version 1.8.11 : 25/07/2010 =
 - Added option to allow users to change width of Facebook Like Box.